 Should you wish to get the eBook, click on the book cover above, then click 'Add to Cart' where you'll see a button called 'Add Promo Code' - click on it then add the word K2K and the 33% discount will be automatically applied.
 This code is valid until the end of the month, so don't delay!

 "...the majority of images are really impressive, each chosen for a practical reason, sometimes annotated to stress a point.

 - Craig Rix, Editor,Travel Africa Magazine, UK

-The majority of these animal interaction photographs were captured on self-drive safaris, on normal tourist roads, when we were on our vacations, which are anything from a few days over a long weekend, to annual holidays of 14-17 days duration.
-We also captured some of the images from inside the camps and lodges.
+The majority of these animal interaction photographs were captured on self-drive safaris, on normal tourist roads, when we and Trevor Barnett were on our vacations, which are anything from a few days over a long weekend, to annual holidays of 14-17 days duration.

 "It's 768 pages of the most amazing information.
 It consists of, well, everything really.
 Photography info...area info...hidden roads..special places....what they have seen almost road by road.
 Where to stay just outside the Park...camp information.
 It takes quite a lot to impress me but I really feel that this book, which was 7 years in the making, is exceptional." - Janey Coetzee, founder of CAROK (Camps and Roads of Kruger) South Africa